 Lederhosen, Dirndl, Tirolerhut and any other Trachtenkleid (traditional attire) encouraged!

 12:00 p.m. - 5:00 p.m.
 Music from 1:00 p.m. to 5:00 p.m; kitchen and bar open from 12:00 p.m. to 5:00 p.m.
 See dates below.

-$15.00 entry; children 14 and under are free.
+Entry fee is $15.00 online or at the gate; children 14 and under are free.
 Entrance tickets available onlineand at event entrance on a first come first serve basis.
 There will be no ticket to print out - bring your ID to the entrance gate.

 Cash is the preferred method of payment.
 There is no ATM on the premises and we do not accept checks.